alpiepho/simple-score-volleyball-pwa/README.md

 This is hosted on Netlify [here](https://admiring-bhabha-8dfc0c.netlify.com/)

 This is also hosted in GH-Pages [here](https://alpiepho.github.io/simple-score-volleyball-pwa/).
 NOTE: Send button will not work from GH-Pages.
+(This version is typically used for testing prototype changes.)

 This was copied from [any-counter](https://github.com/alpiepho/any-counter) and is still